-The highest CPA priority between FY16 and FY20 is to create greater housing choice and foster diversity in the community.
-Based on Manchester's housing needs and the community and economic benefits of providing greater housing choice, the CPC will favor projects and initiatives that create and preserve affordable housing and assist low-income households with housing costs.
+The highest CPA priority between FY21 and FY25 is to create greater housing choice and foster diversity in the community.
+This is consistent with the 2019 Town Master Plan, which identifies the following two highest priorities: Increasing Town revenue through planned development within the Limited Commercial District and through incremental growth Downtown; and Supporting a diversity of housing options throughout town.
+Based on Manchester's housing needs and the community and economic benefits of providing greater housing choice, the CPC will work with the Affordable Housing Trust and will favor projects and initiatives that create and preserve affordable housing and assist low-income households with housing costs.